segmentio/segment-docs/src/connections/storage/catalog/bigquery/index.md

 Absolutely!
 You will just need to modify one of the references to 60 in the view definition to the number of days of your choosing.

-We chose 60 days as it suits the needs for most of our customers.
+We chose 60 days as it suits the needs of most of our customers.
 However, you're welcome to update the definition of the view as long as the name stays the same.